aranasaurus/blog/contents/articles/setting-up-influxdb/index.md

 I took the [Dokku][dokku] [droplet][digitalocean] that I set up [earlier](../moving-to-dokku) this month and manually added the [InfluxDB docker file][influx-docker] using the following steps:

+**NOTE:** *As it turns out I don't actually know what I'm doing with docker, so while this works it's not really "The Docker Way", nor is it correct or safe for the data that is created in the container.
+I'm still trying to figure out how best to solve these problems and I will edit this when I've got that all hashed out.*

 1. SSH'd into my droplet and ran these commands:
   1. `docker pull fujin/influxdb` - This gets the latest version from the docker index.
   2. `docker run -p 8083:8083 -p 8086:8086 -name="influxdb" fujin/influxdb` - The -p's map the containers 8083 (admin) and 8086 (api) ports to the host's ports of